MicrosoftDocs/azure-reference-other/studio-module-reference/score-vowpal-wabbit-version-8-model.md

 -   Additionally, any option that generates multiple outputs or takes multiple inputs is disallowed.
 These include *`--cbt`*, *`--lda`*, and *`--wap`*.

 -   Only supervised learning algorithms are supported.
 This disallows these options: *`–active`*, `--rank`, *`--search`* etc.

- **Supported**

 All arguments other than those described above are allowed.

 ##  <a name="ExpectedInputs"></a> Expected Inputs